 The attraction of the accommodation in Greyton is that outdoor activities, chic country restaurants and the exquisite natural setting are on the doorstep no matter where you stay.
-And with more than 400 beds available you can find accommodation with historical heritage, old world charm and country hospitality all the while being situated in the heart of the village, at the base of a mountain range or alongside a river.
+You can find accommodation with historical heritage, old-world charm and country hospitality all the while being situated in the heart of the village, at the base of a mountain range or alongside a river.

 The locals have a creative drive that has resulted in interesting décor and caters for unique desires.
-Every need can surely be met as you can find a place to stay that is pet-friendly, family orientated, romantic or that has a pool, braai facilities, fireplace, bicycle storage or WiFi.
+Every need can be met and you can find a place to stay that is pet-friendly, family orientated or romantic with amenities such as Wi-Fi, a pool, braai facilities, a fireplace, bicycle storage and secure parking.
 Whether you are looking for affordable accommodation in Greyton or are here to indulge in a luxurious retreat there is something for everyone.

-Self-catering accommodation is the most popular in the small village as you can immerse yourself in the natural surrounding by choosing a quaint getaway close to the Nature Reserve.
-But not to worry, you can remain in touch with the modern world with DSTV and internet as many have an old world charm with modern comforts.
+Self-catering accommodation is the most popular in the small village as you can immerse yourself in the natural surrounding by choosing a quaint getaway close to the nature reserve.
+But not to worry, you can remain in touch with the modern world with internet access and DStv as many have an old-world charm with modern comforts.
 Since self-catering is the predominant type of accommodation guests can choose a luxurious getaway, budget self-catering or anything in between.
-Some have a few unique attributes such as having a gothic-inspired fireplace, hand-built moroccan double bed or a hand-built cement daybed which is custom in North Africa.
+Some have a few unique attributes such as having a gothic-inspired fireplace, hand-built Moroccan double bed or a hand-built cement daybed which is custom in North Africa.
 One accommodation was once the old pub while another was the village doctor's stables at the turn of the 19th century.
-Alternatively you can always reside in a tree for the duration of your holiday.
+Alternatively, you can always reside in a tree for the duration of your holiday.